petertea96/Computer-Cluster-Help/README.md

 4. -	When you save your bash scripts, always make sure to have the extension .sh

-FYI - I've created and have provided this bash script as __yourjob.sh__ (check out the files I've provided in this directory...).
-You should first change the email address in the bash script, and then try to submit this as a job onto the cluster (read step 6 first).

-4. -	When you save your bash scripts, always make sure to have the extension .sh

 ## **6. Submit your .sh files onto CAC:**